Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can create annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can create obnoxious sounds when running and even require air conditioning repair.

 Excessive vibration could: